 Understory Plants - exotic - Bladder Campion Selene Cucabalus

-In recent years, the OLA has organized Bio Blitz's as well as nature hikes, led by Roger Nuttall.
+In past years, the OLA has organized Bio Blitz's as well as nature hikes, led by Roger Nuttall.
 Some turtle identification and wetland workshops have also taken place.
 Check the Events page to see if one is in the planning stages, or let us know if there is something you think would be of interest to other lakers.

 A few species of general interest to residents and cottagers are noted below.